An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

 We now briefly review the standard construction of the Brownian map (see e.g.\ \cite[Section~3.4]{legall2014icm}).
-Our first task is to identify the measures~$\musone$ and~$\mustwo$ discussed in Section~\ref{subsec::discreteintuition} with certain Brownian snake excursion measures.
-In fact, this is the way~$\musone$ and~$\mustwo$ are formally constructed and defined.
+Our first task is to identify the measure~$\mustwo$ discussed in Section~\ref{subsec::discreteintuition} with a certain Brownian snake excursion measure.
+In fact, this is the way~$\mustwo$ is formally constructed and defined.

 Let~$\snake$ be the set of all finite paths in~$\R$ beginning at~$0$.
 An element of $\snake$ is a continuous map $w \colon [0, \zeta] \to \R$ for some value $\zeta = \zeta(w) \geq 0$ that depends on~$w$.
 We refer to~$\snake$ as the {\em snake space} and visualize an element of~$\snake$ as the ($y$-to-$x$ coordinate) graph $\{ (w(y), y): y \in [0,\zeta] \}$.
 As illustrated in Figure~\ref{fig::browniansnake}, such a graph may be viewed as a ``snake'' with a body beginning at $(0,0)$ and ending at the ``head,'' which is located at $\bigl(w(\zeta), \zeta \bigr)$.
 From this perspective, $\zeta = \zeta(w)$ is the {\em height} of the snake, which is also the {\em vertical head coordinate}, and $w(\zeta)$ is the {\em horizontal head coordinate}.